paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-016-federal-deposit-insurance-corporation.md

 **(c) Equity investments by State savings associations**

-(1) **In general** — Notwithstanding subsections (a) and (b) of this section, a savings association chartered under State law may not directly acquire or retain any equity investment of a type or in an amount that is not permissible for a Federal savings association.
+(1) **In general** — Notwithstanding subsections (a) and (b), a savings association chartered under State law may not directly acquire or retain any equity investment of a type or in an amount that is not permissible for a Federal savings association.

 (2) **Exception for service corporations** — Paragraph (1) does not prohibit a savings association from acquiring or retaining shares of one or more service corporations if—